WarpSpeed: A High-Performance Library for Concurrent GPU Hash Tables: GPU hash table optimizations

 \subsection{Metadata for reducing cache line probes}

 The number of probes required for an operation dominates the performance in GPU hash tables.
-This is because acquire-load semantics are required for all concurrent operations on GPUs as cache invalidation is not present (weak cache consistency, see~\Cref{subsec:memory}). probes are significantly high.
+This is because acquire-load semantics are required for all concurrent operations on GPUs as cache invalidation is not present (weak cache consistency, see~\Cref{subsec:memory}).
+This makes hash table probes significantly more expensive, with overheads between 20\%-50\% for bucket loads. in the hash table. when enabling these instructions.
+This problem is especially exacerbated at high load factors when the number of probes are significantly high.
+Reducing the number of probes required for an operation can improve the performance of the operation at high load factors and accelerate the table.
+The first hash tables to use metadata were Abseil~\cite{abseil} and Iceberg hashing from Bender et al.~\cite{iceberg}.

 In order to reduce the number of probes, we use \emph{metadata}. \defn{Metadata} refers to a small, lossy fingerprint of a key called a \emph{tag}.
 The use of metadata in hash tables was first proposed by Abseil~\cite{abseil} as a CPU hash table and later employed by IcebergHT~\cite{iceberg}.
 Metadata is maintained for each bucket so that searches within a bucket usually examine at most a single slot within that bucket.
 The tags are sized so that the metadata for each bucket is maintained in a single cache line. \Cref{fig:md_insertion} shows an example of insertion into a metadata bucket.